allan-tulane/fa-25-recitation-01-ngockerman/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
-The worst case input value of 'key' for linear search is the last item in the list or not in the list because then it must iterate through the entire list.
-The worst case input value of 'key' for binary search is one that is either not in the list or located at the highest or lowest value for the same reason.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
-The best case input value of 'key' for linear search is the first value in the list.
-The best case input value of 'key' for binary search it the value in the center of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.